Up to 60% off sofas & mattresses — limited‑time deals.

 Pro tips for Target Crib Mattress

-• Use a properly fitted crib sheet that stays taut; loose fabric undermines the point of a firm surface
+• Use a fitted crib sheet that stays taut from corner to corner.

-• If your model is staged or dual-sided, mark the infant side and toddler side on the frame so you don’t guess later
+• If your mattress is dual-sided, mark the infant side and toddler side so you do not have to guess later, and keep the warranty details handy.

 FAQs